IceCube97/WWS_Projekt/README.md

 # WWS_Projekt
-This is my first own project (written with Python).
+This is my first own project.
 I can track my Inventory, stuff I need to buy regulary, like food or snacks for my dog.
 So i do not need to look everything up and write a shoppinglist everytime I go to the grocery store.
 It's like a "Mini-Inventory-Management-System".
 Here, I'm trying to explain what my program does: